 Cash and cash equivalents

-Cash and cash comprise cash balance, call deposits and highly liquid short-term investments.
+Cash and cash equivalents comprise cash balance, call deposits and highly liquid short-term investments.

 Securities business receivables

 Securities business receivables represent the receivables from securities trading business which are in the process of collection in the normal course of business, margin loans and overdue cash accounts receivable.
 Cash paid as collateral for securities borrowing and lending is recorded as “Collateral receivables”.